shreyasbapat/thoughts/_posts/2022-01-06-mid-pandemic-realisations.md

 This pandemic has been a catalyst for change in my life.
 I started this as a completely different individual and now, looking back at what I was - I realize I have evolved a lot.

 Consider this as a journal entry, or consider this as my story through this pandemic.
 Last few months, I did not write anything.
 This was because I realized a few things.
 I went through some to-be-traumatic experiences through which I sailed perfectly and without harm.
-If you feel like knowing what happened to me in the last 6 months and how having a good set of habits, letting go of some toxic habits, and making the right choices at the right time made the later part of 2021 which supposedly was full of letdowns for me, very fun and inspiring.
+If you feel like knowing what happened to me in the last 6 months and how having a good set of habits, letting go of some toxic habits, and making the right choices at the right time made the later part of 2021 which supposedly was full of letdowns for me, very fun and inspiring - please keep reading.
+This is not the usual format in which I write, so if you are here for numbers and groundbreaking stats, you can skip this and I will be back with some content for you soon.

 ## Goals and Personal Fitness